-- Pupils can collect drinking-water from a mains supply located in 'The Vault' area in school.
-It is clearly marked as drinking-water.
-This is always readily available for pupils. - There is a carefully designed outdoor space which will allow pupils to play outside.
+- Pupils can access drinking water from a supply located on each teaching floor of the proposed school.
+It is clearly marked as drinking water.
+This is always readily available for pupils. - There is a carefully designed outdoor space, which will allow pupils to play outside.
 The proprietor has considered the needs of pupils when designing this outdoor space. - The standards in this part are likely to be met if the proposed school opens.